-I have published two books, both of which are available on eReaders (The Reunion and, recently, The Handfasting).
+I have published two books, both of which are available on Ereaders (The Reunion and, recently, The Handfasting) and in print.
 I have copies of them both on my Kindle, but I assure you, printed copies can be found on the desk in my office.
 I love Greek icons, and I have books with reproductions of numerous images.
-I want these on paper where I can page through them slowly, enjoying their beauty, finding meaning in the details that would likely be lost on my Kindle.
+I want these on paper where I can page through them slowly, enjoying their beauty, finding meaning in the details, something that would likely be impossible on my Kindle.

 We know that technological innovations can be fleeting.
 In a decade, will .mobi files be readable on any device?
 Have you heard an eight-track tape recently?
-How about TRS-DOS, the operating system once used by Radio Shack computers?
+How about TRS-DOS, the operating system once used by Radio Shack's computers?
 Paper survives.
 Today's digital files?
 Maybe.